 Xz was designed as a fragmented format.
 Xz implementations may choose what subset of the format they support.
 In particular, integrity checking in xz offers multiple choices of check types, all of them optional except CRC32 which is recommended.
 (See [Xz format], section 2.1.1.2 'Stream Flags'.
 See also [RFC 2119] for the definitions of 'optional' and 'recommended').
 Safe interoperability among xz implementations is not guaranteed.
 For example the xz-embedded decompressor does not support the optional check types.
 Other xz implementations may choose to not support integrity checking at all.

 Fragmentation (subformat proliferation) hinders interoperability and complicates the management of large archives.
 The lack of guaranteed integrity checking increases the probability of undetected corruption.
-Bzip2, gzip and lzip are free from these defects; any decompressor can decompress and verify the integrity of any file in the corresponding format.
+Bzip2, gzip, and lzip are free from these defects; any decompressor can decompress and check the integrity of any file in the corresponding format.

 The design of the xz format is based on two false ideas; that better compression algorithms can be mass-produced like cars in a factory, and that it is practical to embed all these algorithms in one format.
 Note, for example, that some xz implementations already do not even fully support integrity checking.